kcheng1021/gaussianpro.github.io/README.md

-# UC-NeRF
+# GaussianPro

-This is the repository that contains source code for the [UC-NeRF website](https://ucnerf.github.io).
+This is the repository that contains source code for the [GaussianPro website](https://gaussianpro.github.io).

-If you find UC-NeRF useful for your work please cite:
+If you find GaussianPro useful for your work please cite:
 ```
 @article{ucnerf
   author    = {},
-  title     = {UC-NeRF: Neural Radiance Field for Under-Calibrated multi-view cameras},
+  title     = {GaussianPro: 3D Gaussian Splatting with Progressive Propagation},
   journal   = {arxiv},
   year      = {2023},
 }